 KHIEU SAMPHAN CASE: PROVISIONAL DETENTION EXTENSION AND REQUEST REFUSAL APPEAL, ECCC, PTC, 3 Jul 2009, paras.
 21-22.
+KHIEU SAMPHAN CASE: APPLICATION FOR IMMEDIATE RELEASE, ECCC, TC, 26 Apr 2013, paras 8-10.

-Criteria to be examined by investigating judges when deciding whether length of provisional detention is reasonable: Include effective length of detention; length of detention in relation to nature of physical and crime; psychological consequences of detention on detainee; complexity of case and investigations; and conduct of entire procedure.
-Additionally, relationship between length of time defendant spends in detention and diligence displayed in conduct of investigations is relevant.
+Criteria to be examined by investigating judges when deciding whether length of detention is reasonable: provisional Include effective length of detention; length of detention in relation to nature of crime; physical and psychological consequences of detention on detainee; complexity of case and investigations; and conduct of entire procedure.
+Additionally, relationship between length of time defendant spends detention and displayed diligence in conduct investigations is relevant.